List of Bakugan Battle Brawlers characters: King Zenoheld

 Soon after Mylene and Volt come back from brawling, he sees a transmission from Spectra, saying that the Vexos, Hydron and Zenoheld himself were responsible for the mess in the previous season.
 This causes him to send Shadow Prove to seek out Dan and the others so that he will get the Attribute Energies first.
 But when he does, he realizes Spectra jammed the transporting system, making it impossible to travel to Vestal and back.
 This infuriates him, knowing that he is up to something.
 Eventually, though, Shadow goes to Earth and brawls Chan Lee and Alice (who do not have any Attribute Energies).
 He wins and proves himself to Zenoheld.
-He also brawled against Gus Grav, and won with the Farbros-Assail formation, and destroyed Blast Elico, and his Bakugan Trap Hexados.
+He also brawled against Gus Grav and won with the Farbros-Assail formation, and destroyed Blast Elico, and his Bakugan Trap Hexados.
 However, Gus and Vulcan survived the final blow.

 In BT: The Final Battle, he helps Hydron brawl Mira Clay, Dan Kuso and Spectra Phantom.
-However he does not brawl until Hydron loses to Dan and Spectra.
+However, he does not brawl until Hydron loses to Dan and Spectra.
 He wins but Farbros was destroyed and he takes the Pyrus energy from Cross Dragonoid.

-In Phantom Data Attack, he almost launched the Bakugan Termination System, and then Cross Dragonoid and Helios MK2 try to destroy it, but fail.
+In Phantom Data Attack, he almost launched the Bakugan Termination System, and then Cross Dragonoid and Helios MK2 try to destroy it but fail.
 When Cross Dragonoid brings the B.T.
 System into the atmosphere and absorbed all the Attribute Energies from it Zenoheld was furious and was eventually going do something about it.

 In Fusion Confusion, he takes his frustration out on Hydron demanding to know whose fault it was for the destruction of the BT System.
 After Professor Clay told him about how he could rule over all dimensions he had Clay create the Alternative Weapon to destroy Earth and Vestal.

 In An Heir To Spare, it is revealed that Zenoheld took his anger against Hydron for another time.
-He battled against Hydron to see who would have the throne, and won.
+He battled against Hydron to see who would have the throne and won.
 Hydron was then jailed, along with Gus Grav.
 Zenoheld stated that they were never destined to be father and son.

 In Ultimate Weapon, he battled Spectra, who rammed into his palace.
-During the entire battle he was losing, even with Assail Farbros, because later Gus joined Spectra.
+During the entire battle, he was losing, even with Assail Farbros, because later Gus joined Spectra.
 However, when Farbros combined with the Alternative, he overpowered both of them.

 In All For One and Final Fury, he uses the Alternative against the brawlers, but when the Alternative was destroyed, Farbros was destroyed by Dryoid.
 Hydron then used Dryoid to trap Zenoheld until the Alternative explodes, supposedly killing all three.

-He is currently mentioned by Dan in the season 3's introduction (first fourteen episodes), and also appeared in the next video game, Defenders of the Core (along with Spectra and the other Vexos, excepted Hydron and Clay).
+He is currently mentioned by Dan in season 3's introduction (first fourteen episodes), and also appeared in the next video game, Defenders of the Core (along with Spectra and the other Vexos, except Hydron and Clay).